awsdocs/aws-server-migration-service-user-guide/doc_source/console_workflow.md

 1. Install the Server Migration Connector as described in [Getting Started with AWS Server Migration Service](SMS_setup.md), including the configuration of an IAM service role and permissions\.

 1. In a web browser, open the [SMS homepage](https://console.aws.amazon.com/servermigration/home)\.
+**Tip**
+If this link takes you to the AWS SMS setup page, trim the "gettingStarted" off of the end of the URL and press return\.

 1. In the navigation menu, choose **Connectors**\.
 Verify that the connector you deployed in your VMware environment is shown with a status of healthy\.